-3.1.19 Digital Sales
+3.1.6 Digital Sales

-Activity: Elective, PBA Retail Management - interdisciplinary course

-The elective is available to: All PBA students at VIA Design
+Activity: Elective, PBA Retail Design and Management The elective is available to: All PBA specialties at VIA Design.

 The purpose of the elective Digital Sales is to give students the opportunity to understand and work with the development of digital sales channels.
 Students should equally acquire knowledge of how these sales channels may support a cross-channel sales strategy.